Sednaoui/firenze/README.md

 ![image](https://www.bernardbeneito.com/wp-content/uploads/2018/03/italian-renaissance-wall-art-within-recent-renaissance-art-school-of-athens-philosophy-wall-raphael.jpg)

-This repo is a submission to Jam 2021 Web3 Jam!
+This repo is a submission to Web3 Jam Hackathon 2021!

 # Firenze, a commisoned art platform for users and artists